adamrysyk/Webpack-4/README.md

 4) npm run dev or npm start
 5) view on localhost:7000, you may also change the port in src/server/express.js

-In this project I experimented with setting up webpack with different environments.
+In this project I experimented with setting up webpack with different environments<br>
-Different environents can be found in branches apart from master.
+Different environents can be found in the following branches.

 react: react<br>
 typescript: typescript<br>